peterbrittain/asciimatics/doc/source/animation.rst

         colour=Screen.COLOUR_RED,
         clear=False)

 For more examples of using Sprites, including dynamic Paths, see the samples directory.

 Particle Systems
 ----------------
 A :py:obj:`.ParticleEffect` is a special Effect designed to draw a `particle system <https://en.m.wikipedia.org/wiki/Particle_system>`_.
-It consists of one or more :py:obj:`.ParticleSystems` which in turn consists of one or more :py:obj:`.Particle` objects.
+It consists of one or more :py:obj:`.ParticleEmitter` objects which in turn consists of one or more :py:obj:`.Particle` objects.

-The ParticleEffect defines a chain of ParticleSystems that spawn one or more Particles, each with a unique set of attributes - e.g. location, direction, colour, etc.  The ParticleEffect renders a frame by rendering each of these Particles and then updating them following the rules defined by the ParticleSystem.
+The ParticleEffect defines a chain of ParticleEmitter objects that spawn one or more Particles, each with a unique set of attributes - e.g. location, direction, colour, etc.  The ParticleEffect renders a frame by rendering each of these Particles and then updating them following the rules defined by the ParticleEmitter.

 For example, consider the :py:obj:`.StarFirework` effect.
 This is constructed as follows.

 1. The StarFirework constructs a Rocket.
-This is a ParticleSystem that has just one Particle that shoots vertically up the Screen to hit a pre-defined end point.
+This is a ParticleEmitter that has just one Particle that shoots vertically up the Screen to hit a pre-defined end point.
 2. When this Particle hits this end-point, it expires and spawns a StarExplosion.
-This is a ParticleSystem that spawns many Particles in such a way that they are explode outwards radially from where the Rocket expired.
+This is a ParticleEmitter that spawns many Particles in such a way that they are explode outwards radially from where the Rocket expired.
 3. In turn, each of these StarExplosion Particles spawn a StarTrail on each new frame.
 These are ParticleSystems that spawn a single Particle that just hovers for a few frames and fades away.

 Putting this all together (by playing the Effect) you have a classic exploding firework.
 For more examples, see the other Effects in the particles and fireworks samples.